-Still after Pentecost (foundation of the Christian Church by the giving of the Holy Spirit) the disciples gathered a long time at the Temple.
-The Jewish Temple was the first cathedral of Christianity.
-And this is just natural, because Christianity is the lawful successor of Judaism.
-Finally a Christian is just a “Jew”, believing that his Messiah has yet come, and is called Jesus from Nazareth.
-Christianity has replaced Judaism and is now the prescribed (by God) religion for every human being.
+Still after Pentecost (foundation of the Christian Church through the giving of the Holy Spirit), the disciples gathered a long time at the Temple.
+The Jewish Temple was the first cathedral of Christianity, and this is just natural because Christianity is the lawful successor of Judaism.
+Finally, a Christian is just a “Jew” believing that his Messiah has yet come and is called Jesus from Nazareth.
+Christianity has replaced Judaism and is now the religion prescribed by God for every human being.

-70 years after Christ the Temple was destroyed by the Romans under the rule of Titus.
-From a historical view shortly before, fanatical Jews had chased away the Christian Church from Jerusalem.
+70 years after Christ, the Temple was destroyed by the Romans under the rule of Titus.
+From a historical point of view, shortly before, fanatical Jews had chased away the Christian Church from Jerusalem.
 When someone reads Acts, he will notice that first the Temple is still mentioned and, like said yet before, is used by the disciples as Church.
-After turnout of the disciples from Jerusalem, the Temple is hardly mentioned any longer (there was a remain of disciples in Jerusalem, but probably they had to live underground and could not appear publically at the Temple).
-It seems that God’s glory was about to leave the Temple, and God was about to have got solely one single place, where he wanted to be present: The Christian Church.
-Yet at Pentecost the Holy Spirit had come to the disciples, and so the band of the disciples had become the new tenement of His glory.
+After the turnout of the disciples from Jerusalem, the Temple is hardly mentioned any longer (there was a remain of disciples in Jerusalem, but probably they had to live underground and could not appear publically at the Temple).
+It seems that God’s glory was about to leave the Temple, and God was about to have got solely one single place where he wanted to be present: the Christian Church.
+Yet, at Pentecost, the Holy Spirit had come to the disciples, and so the band of the disciples had become the new tenement of His glory.

-To sum it up: From the view of the Christian Church the following is to say: The intention, to rebuild the Temple, is pure naivete.
-Even if the plan for the building would materialize, God’s glory will never dwell there.
+To sum it up: From the point of view of the Christian Church the following is to say: the intention to rebuild the Temple is pure naivety.
+Even if the plan for the building would materialize, God’s glory will never dwell there again.

 Israel accept his Messiah today (right now)!
 Jesus from Nazareth is the Messiah of Israel.
 The new Temple is the Christian Church.

-By the way today there are no sacred buildings any longer.
-Every church-building is simply a building, having the purpose, to celebrate there worship services.
-In no case God dwells in any church-building.
-Solely during the worship service, when the congregation is gathered, then God is present in the church-building by His Holy Spirit.
+By the way, today, there are no sacred buildings any longer.
+Every church-building is simply a building having the purpose to celebrate there worship services.
+In no case, God dwells in any church-building independent from the presence of the churchgoers gathering there.
+Solely during the worship service when the congregation is gathered then God is present in the church-building through His Holy Spirit.

-Some more: St. Paul says in Romans, the Christian Church (the heavenly Israel) has no right to turn up her nose at the earthly Israel (descendants of Jacob) .
-On the contrary, it is a matter of fact that God’s gift and calling will never be regreted (the Old Testament Covenant of God with Israel remains valid for ever, despite of the rejection of the gospel by Israel).
-All descendants of Jacob are God’s beloved people.
-They just reject Jesus as their Messiah.
-But St. Paul says, the day will come, when Israel will realize it’s Messiah.
+Some more: St. Paul says in his Epistle to the Romans the Christian Church (the heavenly Israel) has no right to turn up her nose at the earthly Israel (descendants of Jacob) .
+On the contrary, it is a matter of fact that God’s gift and calling will never be regreted (the Old Testament Covenant of God with Israel remains valid for ever despite of the rejection of the gospel by Israel).
+All descendants of Jacob are in some respects still God’s beloved people.
+They only make the big mistake to reject Jesus as their Messiah.
+But St. Paul says the day will come when Israel will realize it’s Messiah.
 One of the greatest events of history has not yet taken place.